keptn/lifecycle-toolkit/docs/blog/posts/using-keptn-analyses-in-argo-workflows.md

 ![Architecture](./using-keptn-analyses-in-argo-workflows/workflow.png)

-Our example workflow exists of two nodes, which do the following:
+Our example workflow consists of two nodes, which do the following:

 - The **Load Tests** node creates a `KeptnTask` that executes load tests against a sample application.